 - I like my croquettes to be quite textured and to still have chunks of salmon intact.
 Therefore, I am careful not to overmix the ingredients.

-- Chill the croquettes before breading, this will firm them up, make them easier to coat and they will cook better.
+- Chill the croquettes before breading; this will firm them up, make them easier to coat, and they will cook better.

 - This recipe is very easy to customise, it can be made with tuna, chicken or a range of vegetables.
-You can also change the herbs or add more spices to suit taste.
+You can also change the herbs or add more spices to suit your taste.

 - You can use any breadcrumbs.
 I like the extra crunch that panko gives.